Snaacky/thewiki/docs/tutorials/mpv.md

 [`vo`](https://mpv.io/manual/stable/#video-output-drivers)                                       | The output driver to be used by mpv. *`gpu-next` is recommended for most modern hardware*
 [`gpu-api`](https://mpv.io/manual/stable/#options-gpu-api)                                       | The graphics API to be used by mpv. *`vulkan` is recommended for most modern hardware*
 [`deband`](https://mpv.io/manual/master/#options-deband)                                         | `profile=high-quality` implicitly enables deband.
 We are disabling it because a good encode will already be debanded.
 Instead using [auto-profiles](#auto-profiles) is recommended to automatically enable it where it's actually needed
+[`dither-depth`](https://mpv.io/manual/master/#options-dither-depth)                             | This must be set to match your monitor's bit depth, otherwise it can introduce banding
 [`keep-open`](https://mpv.io/manual/stable/#options-keep-open)                                   | Whether to close or leave the player open after the file finishes playing. *Use `no` if you want the player to close*
 [`save-position-on-quit`](https://mpv.io/manual/stable/#resuming-playback)                       | Save the current playback position on quit.
 When the file is reopened, mpv will resume from where it left off. *Remove this option if you do not want the player to save your position*
 [`screenshot-format`](https://mpv.io/manual/stable/#options-screenshot-format)                   | File format used for screenshots. *`png` is recommended for lossless quality*